alex94945/app-agent/project-docs/prd.md

 This document outlines the product requirements for the **Autonomous AI Web Application Co-Pilot**, an intelligent system designed to act as a partner in building and iteratively refining modern web applications.
 Leveraging a sophisticated LangGraph-based agent, the Co-Pilot will interpret natural language prompts, autonomously plan development steps, and utilize a rich toolbelt to execute those steps.
 Users will interact via a conversational chat interface and witness their application come to life in real-time through an integrated, in-browser live preview powered by StackBlitz WebContainers.

-The core product vision is to empower users to translate ideas into functional Next.js (App Router) applications using TypeScript and Tailwind CSS, with the AI handling the complexities of scaffolding, coding, debugging, and iteration.
+The core product vision is to empower users to translate ideas into functional Next.js (App Router) applications using TypeScript and Tailwind CSS, with the AI handling the complexities of template-based project initialization, coding, debugging, and iteration.
 This moves beyond simple code generation to a dynamic, problem-solving development partner.

 ### 2. Target Audience

 *   **Primary:** Individuals and small teams (e.g., entrepreneurs, designers, product managers, small business owners) who need custom web applications but may lack deep technical expertise or dedicated development resources.
-*   **Secondary:** Developers looking to significantly accelerate prototyping, scaffold new projects, or get intelligent assistance with specific coding and debugging tasks within the Next.js ecosystem.
+*   **Secondary:** Developers looking to significantly accelerate prototyping, initialize new projects from a template, or get intelligent assistance with specific coding and debugging tasks within the Next.js ecosystem.

 ### 3. User Goals & Problems Solved